Iran Contra Affair

 President Reagan in Robert McFarlane's office with Adolfo Calero, a Nicaraguan Democratic Resistance (Contra) leader, and Oliver North.
 4/4/85

-The United States secretly sold weapons to Iran which it was publically boycotting.
-It used the money to support the Contra guerillas in Honduras who were battling the Sandinist government in Nicuragua.
+The United States secretly sold weapons to Iran which it was publicly boycotting.
+It used the money to support the Contra guerillas in Honduras who were battling the Sandinist government in Nicaragua.
 Supporting the Contras violated US law.
 In November 1985 the whole affair came to light.

 When Iran had stormed the American Embassy in Teheran and took American diplomats hostage the United States imposed an arms embargo on Iran.
 When Iraq invaded Iran in 1980, the Iranians became desperate to obtain spare parts for their American equipped armed forces.
 The Defense Department had concluded that the embargo was not working and would force Iran into Soviet arms.
 Despite that report, the US launched a worldwide program called Operation Staunch to stop counties throughout the world from selling weapons to Iran.

 At the same time, the Contras were waging war in Nicaragua against the Sandinista government which was very left.
 The Reagan Administration had made it their priority to try to topple the Sandinista government.
 The Congress, however, did not support helping Sandinista and had passed the Boland Amendment.
 It first limited and then cut off all funding to the Sandinistas.